What Happens If You Can’t Repay a Payday Loan in Texas in 2026

 Can I be sued for not repaying a payday loan in Texas?

-Can payday lenders take money from my bank account?
+Can the lender keep taking money from my bank account?

 Will defaulting hurt my credit?